-Yes, eSellerate now accepts PayPal as one of the standard payment types, along with common credit cards.
-You'll start in our cart, get handed off to PayPal, log in, go through a screen or two, and return to the eSellerate cart to complete and download your purchase.
+Yes, eSellerate accepts PayPal as a standard payment type, along with common credit cards.
+You’ll start in our cart, get handed off to PayPal, log in, go through a screen or two, and return to the eSellerate cart to complete and download your purchase.

 Can I get my ebooks on CD?

 You can purchase a CD containing all the ebooks in an order, whether for yourself or as a gift for someone else.
-Look beneath the Product list on the first screen of the cart for an option to add the CD to your order.
-The cost is $15, and the $15 price includes USPS First Class/Airmail shipping to anywhere in the world.
+First add all the ebooks to the cart.
+As you continue the purchase process, in Step 1: Check Your Order, look beneath the Product list for an option to add the CD to your order.
+The $15 price includes USPS First Class/Airmail shipping to anywhere in the world.
 The CD is created and shipped nearly instantly after you complete your order, so be sure your order is correct before you finalize it.

-Can I buy multiple copies of ebooks for students in a class I'm teaching?
-Or for my MUG?
+Can I buy multiple copies of ebooks for students in a class I’m teaching?
+Or for my user group?

-Yes, if you're teaching a class and wish to purchase copies of our ebooks for your students, we offer steep discounts.
-Some MUGs also purchase bulk orders to provide copies of ebooks to all their members, for instance on a member-bonus CD.
+Yes, if you’re teaching a class and wish to purchase copies of our ebooks for your students, we offer steep discounts.
+Some Apple/Mac user groups also purchase bulk orders to provide copies of ebooks to all their members, for instance on a member-bonus CD.
 For more information and to apply for bulk pricing, visit our Class Copies page.

 How do you convert currency from U.S. dollars for ebook sales?